-to the web pages of Climb High productions, a site designed for support to a five
+Welcome to the web pages of Sportsclimbs UK, a site created to support to sport-climbing in England and Wales.

 The publisher of this site in no way accepts any responsibility for any errors it may contain, nor are liable for any injuries or damages arising from its use.
 Climbing is a dangerous pastime.

 Peak District update (20/07/21).
 The whole of the Peak District section has been split into 7 different areas.
 New crags have been added, The Cornice WCJ, Tissington, Dove Holes, Reynards Arch and a little bit of Ravens Tor.
 Histories of most areas have been added.
 New topos like Turkey Dip and Lorry Park have been included along with many other minor updates and changes too numerous to mention.